PGA Tour of Australasia: History

 In November 2005 it was reported by the BBC that the tour was going through difficult times, with the schedule for the 2005/06 summer season reduced to six events, three of them co-sponsored by other tours.
 The Heineken Classic, which was the richest event in Australasia in 2005, was cancelled in 2006 due to the withdrawal of the sponsor.
 One factor in the tour's problems is the rise of the nearby Asian Tour.
 Tour chairman Wayne Grady, and player Mark Hensby both accused Australia's biggest golf icon Greg Norman, who is a US resident, of not doing enough to support the tour.
 Norman dismissed their comments.

-To earn a PGA Tour of Australasia card, one must place in the top 40 of the tour's qualifying school.
-To retain a Tour card, a golfer must finish in the top 60 of the Order of Merit.
-Golfers ranked 61st–75th are given conditional status and those ranked 61st to 100th are given entry to the final stage of Q School.
-Those outside the top 100 lose their Tour cards unless exempt by other means, such as top twenty on the career money list.
+To earn a PGA Tour of Australasia card, one must place in the top 32 of the tour's qualifying schools.
+To retain a Tour card, a golfer must finish in the top 50 of the Order of Merit.
+Golfers ranked 51st–70th are given conditional status and those ranked 71st to 100th are given entry to the final stage of Q School.

-A win earns a two-year exemption for most events.
-Events considered Tier 1 are given three-year exemptions.
-Five-year exemptions are given to Order of Merit winners and the tour's three largest events (Australian PGA Championship, Australian Open, and Australian Masters).
-Entry to The Open Championship is given to the Order of Merit winner and the top three non-exempt players from the Australian Open.
+Five-year exemptions are given to Order of Merit winners each season and three-year exemptions should a player win either of the following major events - Australian PGA Championship, Australian Open and New Zealand Open.
+Entry to The Open Championship is given to the Order of Merit winner.